pydemo/prep-logs/README.md

 # Oracle prep-logs
 Q | Info
 --- | ---
- ALL_ROWS| Gets all rows faster (generally forces index suppression) FIRST_ROWS| Gets the first row faster (generally forces index use).
+MERGE| requests index values (not table values) as the primary data source ALL_ROWS| Gets all rows faster (generally forces index suppression) FIRST_ROWS| Gets the first row faster (generally forces index use).
 The cost-based optimizer| now has two modes of operation: normal mode and tuning mode.<br> Normal mode should be used in production and test environments; <br>tuning mode can be used in development environments to aid developers and DBAs in testing specific SQL code.